-From these observations, the idea emerged: A website allowing free and immediate access to a facility’s public documents, thereby eliminating the state's cumbersome request-and-return policy, and a site that offers essential information for the consumer of long-term care.
+From these observations, the idea emerged: A website allowing immediate access to a facility’s public documents, thereby eliminating the state's cumbersome request-and-return policy, and a site that offers essential information for the consumer of long-term care.

 Concurrent with her thesis work, she met Ms. Chrisy Selder, at that time, also a Gerontology Master's candidate.
 Together, they engaged in serious brainstorming and planning for this site.
 While on paper Chris is the founder, they consider themselves to be co-founders.

 CARR is incorporated as a California public benefit corporation, in good standing.
 In January 2011, CARR received its designation by the Internal Revenue Service as a 501(c)3 Public Charity.

 |This site best viewed in Chrome, Firefox or Safari|